NickProdromou/orbit-team-tracker/README.md

 *	more reusable dumb components, there's more work I could do around this

 ## Known bugs
--mobile menu doesn't close when you select a link, I had trouble dispatching the action, because preventing default behaviout on react-router `<NavLink/>` component means that the browser reloads the page, instead of the expected SPA action.
+* mobile menu doesn't close when you select a link, I had trouble dispatching the action, because preventing default behaviout on react-router `<NavLink/>` component means that the browser reloads the page, instead of the expected SPA action.

 ## Getting Started